What is a CV?

 2. What is ATS, and how can I be sure my CV is ATS-friendly?

-Employers often use applicant tracking systems (ATS) to scan CVs and give them a passing grade based on how well the content in the CV matches what the job needs.
+Employers often use applicant tracking systems (ATS) to scan CVs and give them a passing grade based on how well the content in the curriculum vitae matches what the job needs.
 To pass ATS, follow these steps:

 - Look over the job description and list out key skills and job responsibilities.